avjewe/cdxdoc/Matcher.md

     * blank - Matches a string composed enirely of whitespace.
 A superset of `empty`.
     * hash - Matches a string starting with whitespace, followed by `#`.
 Pattern is ignored.
 A superset of `blank`.
     * slash - Matches a string starting with whitespace, followed by `//`.
 Pattern is ignored.
 A superset of `blank`.

+## Multi-Match (new in 0.1.8)
+A normal match is `Matcher,Pattern` the patterns must match.
+A multi-match is `^Matcher^Pattern^Pattern...` That is, the matcher is prefixed with a punctuation character, which is then the delimiter used between patterns.
+The default mode is `AND`, so that the multi-match matches if and only if all of the patterns match.
+You can add `OR` to the Matcher, so that only one pattern need match.